-The U.S. rejoined the Paris agreement.
+The U.S. rejoined the Paris Agreement.
 Now comes the hard part

 More than three and a half years after Trump said that the U.S. would pull out of the Paris climate agreement, we’re back in.
-On Biden’s first day in office, rejoining the accord was the third of 17 immediate executive orders he signed as soon as was sworn in.
+On Biden’s first day in office, rejoining the accord was the third of 17 immediate executive orders he signed as soon as he was sworn in.
 Rejoining was simple; after sending a letter to the United Nations, the U.S. will officially be part of Paris again in a month.
 The next part is harder.
-How can the world’s second-largest polluter shrink emissions enough to comply with the deal.
+How can the world’s second-largest polluter shrink emissions enough to comply with the deal?

 “Rejoining is just the threshold,” says Rachel Cleetus, the policy director for the climate and energy program at the Union of Concerned Scientists.
 “We need to do a lot more to show the world that the U.S. is going to do its fair share.”

-One of the first steps is setting a new goal—a pledge that each country makes as part of the Paris agreement.
-In 2015, when the Paris agreement was created, the U.S. pledged to cut emissions 26-28% below 2005 levels by 2025.
+One of the first steps is setting a new goal—a pledge that each country makes as part of the Paris Agreement.
+In 2015, when the Paris Agreement was created, the U.S. pledged to cut emissions 26-28% below 2005 levels by 2025.
 After four years of Trump dismantling climate policy, we’re not on track to meet that goal.
 To make things more difficult, the goal now also needs to be much more ambitious: In 2018, a U.N. report warned that it was critical to limit global warming to 1.5 degrees Celsius, and to do that, emissions need to drop nearly in half by 2030.
 Biden needs to set a target, called a “nationally determined contribution,” to cut emissions by 45-50% by the end of the decade.
 Then we need the policy to actually make that happen.

 While the new administration can accomplish several things directly—including reversing dozens of environmental rollbacks from the Trump administration—it’s also important for Congress to pass new laws.
 “There are limits to what the administration can do on its own,” says Cleetus.
 “Especially if we’re going to have durable policy that lasts beyond the term of any one administration or Congress.”
 The U.S. can’t credibly put forward a goal like cutting emissions by 50%, she says, without the support of Congress.
 Here are a few of the key policies that the government could pursue.